 - Number of blocks or records in the work file.
 In the work file FILE statement, the number after either BLOCKS or RECORDS indicates the total number of blocks or records in the work file.
 See Appendix A for information on how to calculate the number for either BLOCKS or RECORDS. - Status of the work file.
 RETAIN-S (scratch at end of sort job step) or RETAIN-J (scratch at end of job) indicates work file status.
-The work file is usually a scratch file because you usually do not need its information after a sort job (or sort job step in a multiplestep procedure) is run.
+The work file is usually a scratch file because you usually do not need its information after a sort job (or sort job step in a multiple-step procedure) is run.

 Note: If the input file is a shared file (DISP-SHR) to which records are being added, or to which records have been added but that has not been closed, a FILE statement for the sort work file must be supplied.
+If the input file is an offline multivolume file, you must also supply a FILE statement for the sort work file.